0xProject/0x-examples/swap-v2-next-app/README.md

 > [!NOTE]
 > 0x API v2 is in closed beta.
-Get your app ready with the[v2 migration guide](https://0x.org/beta-docs/next/0x-swap-api/upgrading/upgrading_to_v2) to ensure a smooth transition.
+Get your app ready with the [v2 migration guide](https://0x.org/beta-docs/next/0x-swap-api/upgrading/upgrading_to_v2) to ensure a smooth transition.

 An example ERC-20 swap application built on [Next.js App Router](https://nextjs.org/docs) with 0x Swap API v2 and [RainbowKit](https://www.rainbowkit.com/).